tacoceden/biggo-chrome-extension/README.md

 ## How to install
 1. Download the source file to your computer and unzip it.

-2. Go to chrome://extensions/ and check the box for Developer mode in the top right.
+2. Go to chrome://extensions/ and switch on "developer mode" button on the top right of the page.

-3. Drag and drop the app folder on the page, or click the "Load unpacked extension" button and select the app folder, done.
+3. Drag and drop folder "install-package" on the page, or click the "Load unpacked extension" button and select "install-package" folder, then complete the installation.

 ## How to use